Hainish novels & stories

 But it is also much much more than just the scifi gender book.
 So much politics which must have had an impact on me when I read the book as a youngster - especially on patriotism and kindness - that I picked up much more brazenly on each reread.

-Now to go discuss at …
+Now to …